Here we go! Hand painted fabric. What do you think?

-Can you give us an introduction on who you are and which path brought you to create these prints?
+Please, can you give us an introduction on who you are and where do you come from?

 What is your favorite place to eat in SF?